crizmo/MakeAWiki/pages/support.md

-## KPM Support
+## MakeAWiki Support

-Need help with KPM?
+Need help with MakeAWiki?
 You've come to the right place.
-This page provides resources for getting support with KPM installation, configuration, and usage.
+This page provides resources for getting support with MakeAWiki installation, configuration, and usage.

 ### Common Issues and Solutions

 #### Installation Problems

-- **Installation script fails to download**: Check your network connection and make sure your Kindle can access GitHub
+- **Node.js compatibility issues**: Make sure you're using Node.js version 12 or higher
-- **Permission denied errors**: Make sure you're running the install script with appropriate permissions
+- **Dependency installation errors**: Try deleting the node_modules folder and running `npm install` again
-- **"Command not found" after installation**: Ensure that KPM's installation directory is in your PATH
+- **Port already in use**: Change the port in the index.js file if 3000 is already being used

-#### Package Management Issues
+#### Content Management Issues

-- **Unable to find packages**: Run `kpm update` to refresh your package lists
+- **Markdown not rendering correctly**: Make sure your markdown syntax is correct
-- **Package installation fails**: Check for error messages that might indicate the cause, such as dependency issues or network problems
+- **Images not displaying**: Check that image paths are correct and files exist in the static directory
-- **Package works incorrectly**: Contact the package maintainer or check the package's documentation
+- **Links not working**: Verify that your page paths are correct and the target pages exist

 #### Configuration Issues

-- **Repository connection errors**: Verify that the repository URL is correct and accessible
+- **Customization not taking effect**: Make sure to restart the server after making changes to templates or CSS
-- **Custom repository not recognized**: Check your repository configuration in `/etc/sources.list`
+- **Search not finding content**: The search is case-insensitive but requires exact matches for words

 ### Contact Support

 If you can't find a solution to your problem, there are several ways to get help:

-**GitHub Issues**: Submit a detailed bug report on our [GitHub Issues page](https://github.com/gingrspacecadet/issues)
+**GitHub Issues**: Submit a detailed bug report on our [GitHub Issues page](https://github.com/yourusername/MakeAWiki/issues)

 When reporting issues, please include:

-- KPM version (`kpm --version`)
+- Node.js version
-- Kindle model and firmware version
+- Browser and operating system
 - Detailed description of the problem
 - Steps to reproduce the issue
 - Any error messages or logs